johnha881/AWS-Projects/EventBridge-InProgress/README.md

 5. Name will be colors for this topic
 6. Display name will be Colors SNS

+Once created we will now need to provide subscription for this Topic.
+1. Go back to topic and select color under topics
+2. Click Create subscription

+image

+3. I will select Email as my subscriber.
+4. Endpoint will be my email( I will need to go to my email and confirm the subscription)

+image

+5. Create subscription

 **Add rule to route and event to SNS**

 Head Back to EvenBridge page and click on rule -> create rule